nosainwe/Machine-Learning-Projects/Project_3_DDoS_Attack_Classification_using_Machine_Learning/README.md

     </li>

   <li><strong>Data Exploration</strong>
-      <p>Data exploration involves understanding the properties of the dataset, identifying patterns, and visualizing distributions.
+      <p>Data exploration involves understanding the properties of the dataset, identifying patterns, and visualising distributions.
 This helps in uncovering insights about each feature, which can be useful when selecting which features to use in the model.
-Descriptive statistics and visualizations are key methods used in this step.</p>
+Descriptive statistics and visualisations are key methods used in this step.</p>
       <pre><code>df.describe()</code></pre>
     </li>

    <li><strong>Data Splitting</strong>
       <p>We split the dataset into two sets: training and testing sets.
 The training set is used to fit the machine learning model, while the testing set evaluates the model's performance.
-This process helps us understand how the model generalizes to new, unseen data.
+This process helps us understand how the model generalises to new, unseen data.
 A typical split is 80% for training and 20% for testing.</p>
       <pre><code>X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)</code></pre>
     </li>

   <li><strong>Feature Scaling</strong>
-      <p>Feature scaling standardizes the features, bringing all values into a similar range.
+      <p>Feature scaling standardises the features, bringing all values into a similar range.
 This step improves model performance, especially for algorithms like Neural Networks.
-Scaling is done by normalizing data to have a mean of zero and a standard deviation of one.</p>
+Scaling is done by normalising data to have a mean of zero and a standard deviation of one.</p>
       <pre><code>scaler = StandardScaler()
 X_train = scaler.fit_transform(X_train)
 X_test = scaler.transform(X_test)</code></pre>